ULL-ESIT-PAI-2021-2022/2021-2022-pai-typescript-typescriptteam/slides/README.md

 # slides

-Use this directory to include a copy (PDF) of the slides of your project presentation
+This directory is used to include a copy (PDF) of the slides of the project presentation